Edward Ingouville-Williams: First World War

-Ingouville-Williams and his brigade, now part of the 6th Division, were ordered to France soon after the outbreak of the First World War.
+Ingouville-Williams deployed to France with his brigade, and the rest of the 6th Division, in September 1914 to reinforce the British Expeditionary Force (BEF).

+After seeing action at the First Battle of the Aisne, he commanded the brigade during the Battle of Armentières in October.
+He directed the brigade's operations throughout the First Battle of Ypres, which lasted until late November and saw the BEF sustain severe casualties, and led it during the severe winter of 1914 and into 1915.

+In April 1915, he led the brigade during the Second Battle of Ypres, specifically during the intense fighting at St. Julien and Hooge, where his men were among the first to experience German gas attacks.

-He remained in command of the 16th Brigade until June 1915, when he was promoted to major-general and sent home to command the newly formed 34th Division, a Kitchener's Army unit.
+He remained in command of the 16th Brigade until June 1915, by which time he had been in command for nearly three years, when he was promoted to major general, "for distinguished service in the Field", and sent to Britain to command the newly formed 34th Division, a Kitchener's Army unit.

 After training in England, he took the 34th to the Western Front in January 1916 and led the division at the beginning of the Battle of the Somme in summer 1916.
 He earned another four mentions in despatches during the war.
 On 22 July, Ingouville-Williams and his aide-de-camp personally inspected the ground on which the division was expected to fight the following week.
 On his way back, he was caught in an artillery barrage and was killed instantly after being struck by a piece of shrapnel.

 He was buried at Warloy-Baillon Communal Cemetery extension in France.